ootbingo/oot-bingo-generator/doc/BALANCING.md

 Boots* and *All 3 Skulltulas in Ice Cavern* have a synergy of 2, because doing one of these goals saves time for the other; you already spent time going to Ice Cavern for Iron Boots, so you save that time for the skulls.

 On the sheet, goals with a number in the same column share a type synergy.
-The lowest number of the two counts.
+The lowest value of the two counts.
 For example, the goal *1 Skulltula from each Child Dungeon* has a `deku` synergy of 2.
 This roughly means that you'd spend two minutes going to and being in (the main part of) Deku for this goal. *Defeat Queen Gohma* has a synergy of 5, since it's a deep Deku goal.
 We take the lower of the two, so these goals have a `deku` synergy of 2.

-Note that although the synergy numbers are in minutes, they are a rough estimation.
+Note that although the synergy values are in minutes, they are a rough estimation.
 The actual overlap between goals depends heavily on the route and other factors.
-In addition, sometimes the numbers are exaggerated to prevent goals from appearing together.
+In addition, sometimes the values are exaggerated to prevent goals from appearing together.
 The many columns at the end of the sheet that start with `inc` have synergies of a 100 to prevent 'free' goals like *All 9 Gorons in Fire Temple* and *Fire Temple Boss Key*.